janaSunrise/spotify-playing-readme/README.md

 - `FB_STORAGE_BUCKET`: The storage bucket from the normal firebase config.
 - `FB_MESSAGING_ID`: The messaging ID from normal firebase config.
 - `FB_DATABASE_URL`: The database URL from firebase config.
+- `FB_SERVICE_ACCOUNT`: The service account credentials obtained from the settings and encoded using base64.

+**NOTE**: Use the VSCode Base64 encode extension to encode the contents of the Service Account JSON file.

+You can change the port when self hosting / running by adding a `port` parameter to `flask_app`'s `run` function.
+You can do so like this `flask_app.run(debug=DEBUG, port=<the-port-you-need>)`

 **Once done, Run the server using `pipenv run start`!
 It should boot up at `localhost:5000`!
 Enjoy!**